PAST2212/zonethreat/README.md

 Written in Python 3.7

 TO DO:
-- Add more appropriate measures to give help for domain consolidation operations for specific TLDs / help to find companies forgotten domains / making classification tasks easier
+- Active Domain Creation Date as additional csv column
-- Thinking about API Integration from https://github.com/icann/czds-api-client-python
+- API Integration from https://github.com/icann/czds-api-client-python and therefore scanning multiple TLD Zones at once
-- Improve Performance